javascript-tutorial/en.javascript.info/1-js/08-prototypes/03-native-prototypes/article.md

 But that's impossible if `obj` already inherits from another object.
 Remember, we only can inherit from one object at a time.

-Borrowing methods is flexible, it allows to mix functionalities from different objects if needed.
+Borrowing methods is flexible, it allows us to mix functionalities from different objects if needed.

 ## Summary